 On-Site or Outsourced, 3D Printing Benefits from Defined Workflows

-It’s easy to see how automated workflows make sense for 3D printing done in-house because you don’t want everyone clamoring to use the machine at once and causing conflicts.
+It’s easy to see how workflow automation make sense for 3D printing done in-house because you don’t want everyone clamoring to use the machine at once and causing conflicts.
 But workflows are just as important when you outsource 3D printing, because everybody involved in a project that requires 3D printing should be kept apprised of where the project is at any given time.
-Automated workflows allow all authorized personnel to check and see that the design was reviewed and converted to the right format, and the contractor received it yesterday afternoon.
+Automated form workflows allow all authorized personnel to check and see that the design was reviewed and converted to the right format, and the contractor received it yesterday afternoon.
 Everyone stays on the same page, in other words.

 PerfectForms is workflow software that empowers users to create custom automated workflows, via an intuitive user interface that offers tremendous flexibility.
 You can create a workflow for assigning cubicles, and then create a workflow for having a prototype 3D printed, all with the same software.
 We would love to talk to you about the nearly limitless potential PerfectForms offers to businesses just like yours, whether or not 3D printing is in your future.
 We encourage you to contact us at any time and look forward to hearing from you.